kklmn/OrthoView/README.md

 =========

 OrthoView is a Qt widget for viewing a scene with a camera and converting the image coordinates to orthogonal coordinates in a selected target plane.
-These coordinates can later be used for commanding a shift of the plane by its local XY movements.
+After this conversion, any cursor position on the image can define a relative shift of the plane by its local XY movements.
 The widget is used to visually select a sample in a sample plate.

 <p align="center">
   <img src="_images/OrthoView_ani.gif " width=600 />